KTH/devops-course/contributions/open-source/README.md

  - The project is related to DevOps
  - The project has more than 10 Starts
  - The project has more than 100 Commits
- - The project is has an active community on GitHub
+ - The project has an active community on GitHub

 Note: we are all aware that this assessment is subjective by nature.
 In case of disagreement, the informed judgement of the professor is the final decision.